 Our Team

-In fact, one of the greatest benefits of hiring Bousquet Holstein for your collaborative or mediated divorce is that you gain access to the immense knowledge of a team of attorneys.
-Each attorney brings individualized attention committed to your successful collaborative resolution.
+One of the greatest benefits of hiring Bousquet Holstein for your collaborative or mediated divorce is that you gain access to the extensive experience of our team of attorneys, each committed to your successful collaborative resolution.
+When you meet with one of our attorneys, they will go over what the collaborative law process entails and what you can expect.
+Our goal is to help you make a smooth and hopeful transition into the next period of your life.

 Mediation